aliuosio/mage2.docker/README.md

 ### Todos
 * make Webserver(Apache or Nginx) configurable in `install.sh` and `docker-entrypoint.sh`
-* connect to MariaDB using sockets
-* `SHOPURI` in .env should change the domain and cookie name in magento 2 DB on `docker-compose up -d`
 * rename config_blueprints to config and move config files to .docker/config
 * exchange install.sh with extra docker container for magento 2 installation
 * exchange sampledata.sh with extra docker container for magento 2 sampledata installation
-* add instructions to README for adding existing projects to this Docker Stack
 * simplify letsencrypt certificate embedding in nginx container
 * optimize pagespeed caching
-* set timezone in containers
 * Nginx Header Config passes at https://securityheaders.com/

 #### Contribute